wilsonsilva/nostr/README.md

 client.on :close do |code, reason|
   # You may attempt to reconnect to the relay here
 end

+# This line keeps the background client from exiting immediately.
+gets
 ```

 ## 📚 Documentation